liborty/TokenCrypt/README.md

 `ncrpt [-h][-x][-b][-q][-v][-z] inputpath/dirname`

-The options mean, respectively: -h help, -x test for hex files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.
-The tests for hex and base64 tests are now optional.
-They only need to be invoked when the input directory contains such files.
+The options mean, respectively: -h help, -x test for hexadecimal files, -b test for base64 files, -q quiet, -v verbose, -z zstd compression.
+The tests for hexadecima and b64 files only need to be invoked when the input directory contains such files.
 Should you forget to use them, everything will still work, only the output may take up more space than was strictly necessary.

 Ncrpt creates two subdirectories in the current directory, each mirroring files in `inputpath/dirname`  that are to be encrypted.
 Thus
 `./dirname_crp` will hold the encrypted files and  `./dirname_key` will hold unique keys individually generated for them.
 There is no recursive descent into subdirectories.